English Dutch French German Italian Portuguese Russian Spanish

 • The optional input edit window (with full undo/redo) allows you to create and edit commands before sending them to the active tabbed windows (or console or GUI windows).

-• Send keystrokes to any application (console or GUI).
+• Send keystrokes from aliases or batch files to any application (console or GUI).

-• Colorize your command line output with the built-in ANSI x3.64 support.
+• Colorize your command line with TCC's syntax and directory colorization, input, output, error, and selection colors, and ANSI x3.64 support.

 • Take Command includes the best text and binary file viewer available for Windows, including bidirectional scrolling, hex listings, rulers, grid lines, extensive searching (including regular expressions) and printing features, and much more.